-If you are keen on sailing find out about the Nancy Blackett Trust.
-They offer memorable opportunities for children and teenagers, as well as adult sailors who’d love the opportunity of going out in Arthur Ransome’s yacht and meeting like-minded people.
+The Nancy Blackett Trust offer memorable opportunities for children and teenagers, as well as adult sailors who love the opportunity of going out in Arthur Ransome’s yacht and meeting like-minded people.

 The Nancy Blackett is based on the Orwell near where the Ransomes lived in Suffolk but she ventures forth and was even spotted on the Hamble last year.

 What strikes me about Arthur Ransome’s whole series of ‘Swallows and Amazons’ books is that they are set almost exclusively outside in the open – or afloat.
 When we made the film in 1973 it rained so much in the Lake District that the producer must have longed for the existence of a few more interior scenes.
 As it was, the longest one ended up on the cutting-room floor.
 Is this because the essence and appeal of the stories is that they occur beyond the confines of domestic realms?

 ‘If not duffers, won’t drown.’
 Simon West, Sophie Neville and Suzanna Hamilton in ‘Swallows & Amazons’ (1974)

 When I appeared on Channel 5 last year I learnt the most depressing facts about the decline in the amount of time children spend outdoors.
 Recent research shows that children tend to stay indoors, watching television, playing computer games or even spend time doing homework, rather than go out to play.
 Kids today play outside for less than five hours a day at weekends and only for an hour or so during the week, which is half the time their parents spent outdoors, whatever the weather.
 You’d have thought they must have had higher levels of vitamin D. Apparently only 21% children today play outside near their homes, as compared to 71% of their own parents when they were young.